 New Year at The Rex Hotel, HCMC

-As well as the usual brightly lit neon billboard signs the tower blocks, hotels and shops were all lit in swathes of sparkling decorations.
+As well as the usual brightly lit neon billboard signs many of the tower blocks, hotels and shops were all lit in swathes of sparkling decorations.
 Pink petalled flowers were strung across streets, blue and silver stars and swags adorned another and a giant, gold dragon twisted and turned its fiery way down Le Loi Street.
 All this added to by the buzz of a million motor scooters with their lights creating a moving spectacle all of their own.

-As with many of the larger hotels it was compulsory, when booking a room, to buy into their New Year celebrations which meant dinner would be in The Rex on New Year’s Eve.
-But given its superb location and the view from the rooftop terrace we didn’t miss out on any of the atmosphere in the streets below – in fact, we had a fabulous view of everything.
-The dinner was excellent with lots of authentic Vietnamese food, barbecued steak, lobster and chicken with a vast choice of salads, pastas – even frogs legs.
-My favourite dish was the little clams in a coconut, chilli and peanut sauce – heaven.
-The wine waiters were very attentive and glasses topped up without a wait.
-The entertainment was, shall we say, unusual and included a guy who put frogs and snakes in his mouth after producing them from his shirt and trousers.
-We’ll leave it at that.
+As with many of the larger hotels, it’s compulsory, when booking a room, to buy into their New Year celebrations.
+This meant dinner would be in The Rex Hotel on New Year’s Eve.
+But given its superb location and the view from the rooftop terrace we didn’t miss out on any of the atmosphere in the streets below – in fact, we had a fabulous view of everything and we went down to the street a couple of times through the evening to get up close to the celebrations.

 Live music rang out from a space-ship like stage further down the street and vibrant green globes of the earth with large digital counters ticked down the minutes and seconds – a sense of anticipation filled the air.
 Ten seconds to go and we all joined in the countdown ending in a deafening cheer at midnight as the crowd exploded along with the fireworks and Abba’s ‘Happy New Year’ rang out at mega decibels.
 New Year Saigon style – absolutely brilliant!